uff20xd/True-Chaos/True Chaos/Abilities and Characters/Humans (Order Sets)/T2/Rio Mestapha.md

 ___

 # Soul Inversion
-## Velto Oktae : Sign of the "Basilisk" - Multiplicative space
+## Velto Oktae: Sign of the "Basilisk" - Multiplicative space
 ___
-Multiplies all the users attacks inside the space indefinitly.
+Can create an infinite amount of these windows which can only be used by the user and people he chooses.
+Can also only be seen by those chosen people.
 ___